clocklimited/date-format-standards/README.md

 These are the agreed date formats that should be used on Clock projects and documentation.

-Formats can be changed on client request but these should remain the defaults.
+Formats can be changed on client request, but these should remain the defaults.

-Are you free to choose the most appropriate format for your use case.
+You're free to choose the most appropriate format for your use case, but use common sense when choosing formats.
+When space is a premium, use __short__.
+If the audience is international, use __longTimeZone__.

 Most importantly, NEVER USE DD/MM/YYYY or MM/DD/YYYY it is real bad format and can be confusing internationally.